rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/competition.md

 Continue this process for any additional blocks, and after completing the task with all targets, return to your starting position.
 This entire activity can be efficiently executed using only the camera and visual-servoing techniques.
 We will position 1 to 3 targets within a defined area of 1 meter.

 Points:
 - +50 points - each per target lifted
 - +50 points - each per target successfully stacked
+- 50% deduction if the task is done manually

 ### Event 3: Maze Explorer [300 points max]